 Follow the instructions in the help sections Installing Portal for ArcGIS and Configuring the Web Adaptor with Portal for ArcGIS.

-Install ArcGIS Server
+Install ArcGIS for Server

 Configure your portal to use IWA